boazsegev/iodine/README.md

 ---

-## I'm also writing a Ruby extension in C
+## "I'm also writing a Ruby extension in C"

 Really?!
 That's great!